Wyoming volleyball players Boggs, Smith to hold volleyball camp at Gering

 People are also reading…

-Boggs and Smith will instruct the camp and give some advice what it takes to become Division I volleyball players.
-For the two former Bulldog players, they have had a successful spring off-season at Wyoming after the two became teammates once again in January.
+Boggs and Smith will instruct the camp and give advice on what it takes to become Division I volleyball players.
+The two former Bulldogs have had a successful spring off-season at Wyoming after the two became teammates once again in January.

 Smith said this spring has been going really good for the Wyoming volleyball program.

 Smith is a 2020 graduate of Gering and signed with Wyoming out of high school.
 She played spring of 2021 and fall of 2021 for the Cowgirls.
-Boggs graduated from Gering in December 2020 and played for WNCC in the spring of 2021 and the fall of 2021, graduating early from WNCC in December and enrolled at Wyoming this spring.
+Boggs graduated from Gering in December 2020 and played for WNCC in the spring of 2021 and the fall of 2021 She then graduated early from WNCC in December and enrolled at Wyoming this spring.

 The two Bulldogs are making the most of their time at Wyoming.
-Smith said Division I basketball is difficult.
+Smith said Division I volleyball is difficult.

 “It is definitely not easy, but it is definitely worth it,” Smith said.
 “It’s fun playing at a level that I never knew I could play at.
 It has been really eye-opening and definitely an experience I have grown with each year.
 Overall it has been amazing and I wouldn’t change anything about it.”

-For Boggs, her dream has been to play at Division I volleyball and attending WNCC for the entire 2021 calendar year and playing college volleyball twice in 2021 had paid dividends.
+For Boggs, her dream has been to play Division I volleyball.
+Attending WNCC for the entire 2021 calendar year and playing college volleyball twice in 2021 have paid dividends.

 Boggs said she is learning a lot during her spring season at Wyoming considering she never had a spring season because of COVID.

-The two said that the Wyoming volleyball in the fall looks to be successful.
+The two said that Wyoming volleyball in the fall looks to be successful.

 “Next fall is going to be awesome,” Boggs said.
 “We have a great group of girls and I am excited to see where it will take us.
 The coaching staff at Wyoming is very good and I know that they will be a huge part of why we are successful in the future.”